Norman Ravitch

-Norman Ravitch is a professor emeritus of history at University of California, Riverside.
-He has written books, as well as occasional pieces for the Rockwell Foundation and other libertarian think-tanks.
+Norman Ravitch (November 22, 1936 – July 16, 2026) was an American historian and academic who was professor emeritus of history at University of California, Riverside.
+He wrote books, as well as occasional pieces for the Rockwell Foundation and other libertarian think-tanks.
+Ravitch was born in Brooklyn, New York, on November 22, 1936.
+He died on July 16, 2026, at the age of 89.